 DIY install, upgrades, problem ID, etc. etc. etc.

 With gen 2 monitoring, everything is manual.
 Implementation and upgrades, discovery, problem identification, business impact and root cause; it’s all do-it-yourself.
 You could handle that when application environments were simpler, but there is a reason most companies are only monitoring only their 5-10% most critical applications – it’s too hard!

 Gen 2 monitoring solutions were developed before anyone knew what a container was.
 So, what do you do if you’re a gen 2 solution provider?
 You pretend a container is just a miniature server.
 That means manually instrumenting each container with the right agent, modifying images, installing and configuring plugins.
 Not to mention pricing models that no longer work.
 But containers aren’t tiny servers.
 The whole idea behind containers is to simplify and move faster, but you can’t do that with outdated monitoring tools.

-The new enterprise cloud is all about agility, innovation and time-to-market.
+The new cloud is all about agility, innovation and time-to-market.
 That means DevOps teams deploying containers and microservices running in a hybrid, multi-cloud environment that must be production-grade and scalable.
 Gen 2 monitoring is simply not designed for this world, and it won’t work.

 If these warning signs sound familiar to you, it might be time to look into an automated, AI-powered, all-in-one, gen 3 monitoring solution.
-Dynatrace is the only monitoring solution that was designed and built specifically for the new enterprise cloud.
+Dynatrace is the only monitoring solution that was designed and built specifically for the new cloud.
 That’s why so many customers are switching to Dynatrace from gen 2 tools like AppD or New Relic.

 Take Dynatrace for a test drive!